mrexclamationmark/Windows-Configuration/README.md

 Low latency desktop configuration for windows 10 for high performance uses.

+Note that some security programs are removed (windows defender), use this configuration for high performance uses only.

 **Testing:**

 These files were tested under an stock Windows 10 21H2.